stonkyoloer/ai-powered-options-trade-analyzer/README.md

 8. Consumer Staples (AI-driven demand forecasting, supply chain, personalized products)
 9. Transportation & Shipping (AI logistics, autonomous vehicles, predictive fleet maintenance)
 ### Prompt:
-Refer to only to the data provided in the CSV attached.
+The CSV provide is a complete list of all AIQ holdings.
+Refer to only to the data provided in the CSV attached when executing the instructions.
+The objective is to review the list of compaines provided in the CSV attachment.
+Then map the absolute best ticker back to each of the 9 sectors.
+A different ticker for each sector.

 ### Output:
 # Portfolio Metrics Summary